 One of the top attractions within the park is the Trail Ridge Road which is the highest continuous paved road in the United States.
 It is roughly 50 miles in length and takes you from Estes Park to Grand Lake.

-Rocky Mountain National Park Blog Posts
+Rocky Mountain National Park Resources

 2. Colorado Springs

-Colorado Springs is a great weekend trip from Denver if you are looking to explore a smaller city within an hour or two of Denver.
+Colorado Springs is a great weekend trip from Denver if you are looking to explore a smaller city within an hour or two of the city.
 The town of Colorado Springs has so much to offer from quaint coffee shops, breweries, endless restaurants, and quite a bit of shopping.
 If you are looking for some of the best chocolate in Colorado, be sure to check out Cacao Chemistry for a tasty treat!

 For a more outdoorsy and adventurous long weekend trip, there are endless hiking options in the area including Garden of the Gods and Pikes Peak.